oPatrickVico/html-modules/README.md

 Repo of html document fragments containing web componennts.
 Just copy and paste them in your markup and call the tag.
-You can also use htmx.
-(Guide incoming.)
+You can use them with htmx, iframes and javascript frameworks.
+(Guides incoming.)

 ---